kazuho/quic-perf-metrics/draft-kazuho-quic-perf-metrics.md

 Distances field contains a sequence of integers representing the distances between the packets specified by the request.

-The field contains one less elements than the corresonponding Packet Fingerprint field.
+The field contains one less elements than the corresponding Packet Fingerprint field.
 Nth element of the Distances field corresponds to the distance between the Nth element and the N+1th element of the Packet Fingerprint field.

 Distance between two packets (A and B) is defined as following: